Q6: My Samsung Z3 Corporate SM-Z300H is not detected by Odin. What should I do?

 What to Expect After Flashing Samsung Z3 Corporate SM-Z300H Firmware

-I get a lot of comments from people who think something went wrong when it actually did not.
-Here is what is completely normal after a successful Samsung Z3 Corporate SM-Z300H firmware flash:
+From my experience, many people get worried after a flash when everything is actually proceeding normally.
+Here is what is completely standard after a successful Samsung Z3 Corporate SM-Z300H firmware flash:

-- First boot takes 3 to 8 minutes — do not force-reboot the device.
-The operating system is setting itself up from scratch.
-Interrupting this is how devices end up in bootloops.
+- The first boot typically takes 3 to 8 minutes, do not force a reboot of the device.
+The operating system is configuring itself from scratch.
+Interrupting this process is a common cause of devices getting stuck in bootloops.

-- The phone will feel warm during first boot — this is normal.
-It settles after a few minutes once the initial app setup is complete.
+- Your phone might feel warm during the first boot, this is normal behavior.
+The warmth should subside after a few minutes once the initial application setup is complete.

-- All your apps are gone — this is expected.
-Reinstall them from the Play Store.
-If you had a Google account backup active, it will offer to restore your apps automatically during setup.
+- All your applications will be gone, this is expected.
+You can reinstall them from the Play Store.
+If you had a Google account backup enabled, it will offer to restore your apps automatically during the initial setup.

 - Dial *#06# immediately after setup to check your IMEI.
-Do this before you insert a SIM card.
-If it shows “unknown” or “null”, follow the IMEI repair guide below before doing anything else.
+Do this before inserting a SIM card.
+If it displays “unknown” or “null,” follow the IMEI repair guide below before proceeding with anything else.

-- Be careful when re-adding your Google account — if you did not remove it before flashing, you may see an FRP prompt.
-Add it fresh during the setup wizard, not afterwards through Settings.
+- Be cautious when re-adding your Google account, if you did not remove it prior to flashing, you might encounter an FRP prompt.
+Add it as a new account during the setup wizard, rather than attempting to add it later through Settings.

-- Wi-Fi, Bluetooth, and mobile data should all work right after setup.
-If mobile data is not connecting, go to Settings › SIM and Network and re-enter your APN manually — the flash sometimes clears carrier APN settings.
+- Wi-Fi, Bluetooth, and mobile data should all function correctly immediately after the setup.
+If mobile data is not connecting, go to Settings › SIM and Network and manually re-enter your APN settings, as the flash sometimes clears carrier APN configurations.

-- Stuck in a bootloop after first boot?
-Enter recovery mode and do a factory reset from there — see the hard reset guide above.
-This can happen occasionally and does not mean the firmware is wrong — it is usually a conflict with leftover data from the old install.
+- Stuck in a bootloop after the first boot?
+Enter recovery mode and perform a factory reset from there; refer to the hard reset guide above.
+This can occur occasionally and does not necessarily mean the firmware is incorrect; it is usually a conflict with residual data from the previous installation.

-- Samsung Smart Switch: After flashing your Samsung Z3 Corporate SM-Z300H firmware, Samsung Smart Switch may prompt you to install additional updates.
-Let it complete — this ensures your device has the latest security patches for your region.
+- Samsung Smart Switch: After you have flashed your Samsung Z3 Corporate SM-Z300H firmware, Samsung Smart Switch might prompt you to install additional updates.
+Allow this process to finish, as it ensures your device receives the latest security patches for your region.

 Missing IMEI or Corrupt Baseband on Samsung Z3 Corporate SM-Z300H After Flashing?